Purdue-CS193/homework-0-seojiwon04/index.md

+# Jiwon Seo's First CS193 Homework

+- it's an introductory course, so it's not as intensive
+- the TAs are really cool
+- github is fun

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.